isomerpages/moe-yishunpri/index.md

 description: Do Our Best & Be The Best
 image: /images/logo.png
 permalink: /
-notification: YPS Open Houe 2025 details released!
+notification: YPS Open House 2025 details released!
 Click <a href="/announcements/yishun-primary-school/yps-open-house-2025/">here</a> for more details.
 sections: